-The veteran manager oversaw a 2-0 win against Poland at Wembley on Tuesday, which sealed England's place at Brazil and believes his side overcame a "tough group" to get there.England boss Roy Hodgson has praised his side's performance against Poland as the Three Lions booked their place at the World Cup next summer.
+The veteran manager oversaw a 2-0 win against Poland at Wembley on Tuesday night which sealed their place at Brazil, and believes his side overcame a "tough group" to get there

 Goals from Wayne Rooney and Steven Gerrard ensured the hosts won 2-0 to secure top spot in Group H and a trip to Brazil, with the Liverpool skipper's late strike sparking jubilant scenes - including assistant manager Ray Lewington sprinting down the touchline.

-Hodgson has been pleased with the way the side has responded to being in such a competitive group, beating Ukraine to the top spot, and believes the side will continue to improve before next summer's competition.
+Hodgson has been pleased with the way the side have responded to being in such a competitive group, beating Ukraine to top spot, and believes the side will continue to improve before the finals next summer.